 It is very important to us that data obtained from our visitors is used in a responsible manner.
 As such, we process and protect your personal data carefully and in compliance with the relevant provisions of the European General Data Protection Regulation (GDPR).

 This Privacy Statement does not apply to websites of third parties, such as websites or apps to which we refers on our website(s) and in our mailings.
 We advise you in that case to consult the privacy policies of these third parties on these websites.

 We may collect and use the following data of visitors to the BMIM/inJazz/New Music Conference website, the event app and social media.

 Data you have provided to us yourself when:

-- Purchasing products, such as your name, gender, email address and invoice address, name of your organization, business field, job title, phone number, country of residence, log-in password, IP-address and payment details.
+- Purchasing products, such as your name, age, gender, email address and invoice address, name of your organization, business field, job title, phone number, country of residence, log-in password, IP-address and payment details.

 - Registering with us to make use of the event app, such as your name, gender, email address and invoice address, name of your organization, business field, job title, country of residence, log-in name, password, profiles picture IP-address and/or data about your social network profiles, including website(s) such as LinkedIn, Twitter, Facebook, Spotify, SoundCloud and Instagram.

 We primarily use your Registration Data to our agreement with you as best as we can or for the purposes of our internal administration.

 - Third Parties (companies that provide certain online services through the website such as Eventbrite) which you have provided them with your data in order to make use of their services delivered on our behalf, after registering with us through their website or app or when you make a payment for a purchase on the website.